Why Inventory Management Matters for Small Businesses

 ABC Analysis: Prioritizing What Matters

-ABC analysis groups items by impact so you spend time where it pays off.
+ABC analysis groups items by impact so you focus on what drives profit.
 First, rank products by annual sales value.
-Next, set tighter controls for the most important items.
+Next, add tighter controls for the most important items so you reduce errors and protect margins.

 -